 To use the Administration Console, use one of the supported Web browsers for your environment.
-See Browser Support for the WebLogic Server Console.
+See "Browser Support for the WebLogic Server Console" in Supported Configurations.
 If your Web browser is not on this list of supported browsers, you may experience functional or formatting problems when using the Administration Console.